department-of-veterans-affairs/next-build/README.md

 6. Make sure your SOCKS access is running. (e.g. `vtk socks on`)

-7. In the `next-build` directory, run `BUILD_TYPE=vagovprod node ./scripts/yarn/vets-website-assets.mjs` to pull initial built assets from the `vets-website` repo.
+7. In the `next-build` directory, run `yarn setup` to pull initial built assets from the `vets-website` repo.
 This will grab a bunch of files from a vets-website S3 bucket and place them into the appropriate `public/` folders.

 8. Run `yarn dev`.